Long-Runner Cast Turnover

 - The cast of Kids Incorporated, which ran from 1984-1993, changed almost every season, and had at least one member drop out with new replacements every season.

 - It's spin-off Law & Order: SVU has now, in its 15th season, almost completely overturned its original cast.
 Only Mariska Hargitay remains as a constant from season one until now; Ice-T from season two until now.
+Though unlike it's parent program it actually maintained nearly the entirety of its original cast, with the exception of one departure in the second season, for its first twelve seasons.

 - M*A*S*H had a significant cast turnover during its eleven seasons.
 Alan Alda (Hawkeye), Loretta Swit (Margaret), and William Christopher (Father Mulcahy) were the only main cast present for the entire run (although only Alda and Swit were in both the first and last episodes, and Alda was the only one to be in every single episode).
 Jamie Farr (Klinger) was also present for the entire run of the show, but he started off as an extra.
 The military hospital setting made it easy to write characters in and out with the excuse of them getting drafted, transferred, and discharged.